alvarezsound/Python-Live-Project/README.md

 ![Create Update Delete](/GIFs/create_update_delete.gif)

 ## Connect to API
 I created a new API template and rendered it with a view function.
 I then researched API documentation in order to connect the API and write a basic JSON response that allows users to search a word in the Oxford Dictionary and view it's definition.
-I added additional functionality that saves each word and definiton that was searched into the database.
+I added additional functionality that saves each word and definiton that was searched into a database.
 I then created a new template for displaying the previously searched words/definitions.

 views.py:
 ```cs